 Students will meet twice a month to practice various competition formats from jeopardy to toss up/bonus buzzer meets.
 If you enjoy game shows, are knowledgeable in many subject areas, and can think quickly, come take a qualifying test.
 Most competitions are on Saturdays, some are after school, and a few during school hours.
-Until further notice, members will be notified of virtual meetings that will be held at 1:00 PM.

 American Sign Language Club

 Through games and general interaction, they will become familiar and comfortable with the